vpetersson/csconnect/README.md

 ### Dump the database

 Sometimes it is useful to dump the database to use for something else.
-The 'dump' feature allows you to do just that and print in CSV-format (IP,hostname).

 > python csconnect.py dump